It looks like your browser is out-of-date! For the best user experience, please upgrade to a more modern browser like Chrome or Edge.

 Go back to the top of the page

 When your child needs surgery, you and your child might be anxious about the procedure and the need for anesthesia.
-The Pediatric Surgery Department at Riley at IU Health works with you to mitigate fears and help you understand why surgery is needed.
+The Pediatric Surgery Department at Riley Children's Health works with you to mitigate fears and help you understand why surgery is needed.

-Children of all ages with a wide range of conditions often require surgical intervention.
-Our pediatric general surgeons are highly trained in caring for childhood ailments from the common to the complex, including hernias, cancer, congenital anomalies and serious trauma.
+Children of all ages with various conditions often require surgical intervention.
+Our pediatric general surgeons are highly trained in caring for childhood ailments from the common to the complex, including hernias, cancer, congenital anomalies and severe trauma.
 Our team will discuss all details of the surgery with you and your child.
 When you know what to expect, you and your child will feel better about the treatment plan.

-The Pediatric Surgery Department at Riley at IU Health specializes in several key areas, including:
+The Pediatric Surgery Department at Riley Children's specializes in several key areas, including:

 • Gallstones & biliary dyskinesia

-• Thoracic abnormalities such as pectus excavatum & pectus carinatum
+• Chest wall abnormalities, such as pectus excavatum & pectus carinatum

 • Hernias and hydroceles